VA Home Loan Funding Fees Rise, Limits Disappeared in 2020

 The VA home loan is one of the most attractive mortgage programs available.
 There is no down payment, no mortgage insurance, and they’re often easy to obtain.
-However, with a few changes on the horizon in 2020, will they remain affordable?

 Here’s what you need to know about the VA loan program increases coming next year.